vidhyasrinivasan65/parksg/assessment.md

 hand; getting a model to talk me through it took longer than doing it.
 Anything involving a form or a toggle was faster by hand.

 ## Q2.
-Where did it cost me time, and whose fault was it?
+Where did it cost me time and whose fault was it?

-The 401.
-Twenty minutes convinced my key was wrong, when PowerShell had eaten part of it before the request left my machine — `$` inside double quotes is a variable, so my key arrived truncated and LTA correctly rejected it.
+The 401 error occupied the most time in my work.
+Twenty minutes convinced my key was wrong, when PowerShell had eaten part of it before the request left my machine,`$` inside double quotes is a variable, so my key arrived truncated and LTA correctly rejected it.

 **Whose fault:** mine, but not in the way "user error" usually means.
 My instruction was complete and the tool did exactly what I typed.
-The problem was that the *error message* described LTA's view of the request, and the fault was one layer earlier, on my own machine.
+The problem was that the error message described LTA's view of the request, and the fault was one layer earlier, on my own machine.
 No amount of better prompting would have surfaced that.
 The fix came from someone suggesting a cause the error had given no evidence for.